 We are in discussions with the FDA in relation to the initiation of a pivotal trial in the synovial sarcoma indication, including discussions relating to trial design and the requirement for comparability testing for use of our manufacturing process.
-The start of the pivotal trial is dependent on the start and performance of analytical comparability studies between the current and the commercial processes.
+The start of the pivotal trial is dependent on the start and performance of analytical comparability studies between the process used initially in the synovial sarcoma pilot study and the intended commercial processes.